Mansukh Mandavia new Health Minister, Ashwini Vaishnaw gets Railways, Civil Aviation goes to Scindia | Politics

 As many as 43 ministers were sworn-in -- 15 Cabinet and 28 Ministers of State -- in the first reshuffle in the Council of Ministers by Prime Minister Modi since he assumed charge for a second term in May 2019.

-Earlier in the day, the prime minister dropped 12 ministers including Health Minister Harsh Vardhan, IT and Law Minister Ravi Shankar Prasad and I&B Minister Prakash Javadekar from the council of ministers.
+The prime minister dropped 12 ministers including Health Minister Harsh Vardhan, IT and Law Minister Ravi Shankar Prasad and I&B Minister Prakash Javadekar from the council of ministers earlier in the day.

+Cabinet Minister Mandavia, who has a daunting task of pandemic due to COVID-19, has also been given the Chemicals and Fertilizers Ministry, whereas Vaishnaw will also be Minister of Communication and Electronics and Information Technology Minister.

 Cabinet Minister Mandavia, who has a daunting task of handling the COVID-19 pandemic, has also been given the Chemicals and Fertilizers Ministry, whereas Vaishnaw will also be the Minister of Communications, Electronics and Information Technology.